netket/netket/docs/advanced/custom_preconditioners.md

     - This class must have a `solve(self, function, gradient, *, x0=None)` method taking as argument the gradient to be preconditioned and must not error if a keyword argument `x0` is passed to it. `x0` is the output of `solve` the last time it has been called, and might be ignored if not needed. `function` is the function computing the preconditioner.

-You can subclass the abstract base class :ref`nk.optimizer.PreconditionerObject` to be sure that you are implementing the correct interface, but you are not obliged to subclass it.
+You can subclass the abstract base class :class:`netket.optimizer.PreconditionerObject` to be sure that you are implementing the correct interface, but you are not obliged to subclass it.

 When you implement such an interface you are left with maximum flexibility, however you will be responsible for `jax.jit`ing all computational intensive methods (most likely `solve`).